-Because of feedback related to internet connectivity and the availability of computers for students and the remote learning experience in the spring, the district purchased cellular hotspots and additional computers to ensure that every student had both a device, and the ability to participate in learning activities remotely.
+Because of feedback related to internet connectivity and the availability of computers for students, the district purchased cellular hotspots and additional computers to ensure that every student had both a device, and the ability to participate in learning activities remotely.
 Similarly, because of the demand for distance learning, the district offered and was enrolling students in a distance learning program starting in June 2020 following the results of the parent survey asking for input on offering such a program.
-Narrowing the number and types of apps used to provide consistent platforms to our students and families helped to limit the level of tech support needed for both families and staff.
-The selection of apps is carefully weighed, and most heavily, upon the protection or privacy of student data and alignment to curriculum.